hakanersu/AmaranJS/README.md

 ## Usage
 AmaranJS included 4 theme (i will include more).

-Very basic usage not include any theme
+Very basic usage not include any theme.
 ```javascript
 $(function(){
     $.amaran({'message':'My first example!'});
 });
 ```
+If you want to use included themes just